thevermeer/pg_ts_semantic_headline/problems/exact_matches.md

 ```
 This is correct; the "it was the" portion of the search query are all stop words and therefore excluded from the range.
 Great.

-The correct matching continues further into the text, and we will only begin to encounter trouble after
+The correct matching continues further into the text, and we will only begin to encounter trouble after a few paragraphs of text

 #### Example 2
 ```
-SELECT ts_exact_phrase_matches(content, content_tsv, 'direct the other way in') FROM files LIMIT 1;
+SELECT ts_exact_phrase_matches(content, content_tsv, 'direct the other way') FROM files LIMIT 1;
 ```
 nearly correctly produces: (Notice the extra 'in' at the end)
 ```